|

 ECM (Eberhard Weber, Gateway, Keith Jarrett, Terje Rypdal)

-Jazz influenced rock (Steely Dan, Blood Sweat and Tears, Chicago)
+Jazz influenced rock (Blood Sweat and Tears, Chicago, Steely Dan)

 Contemporary jazz (Pat Metheny, Cassandra Wilson)